timothyf/resume-builder/README.md

 By default, the command resolves the active resume, builds its PDF HTML, sends that HTML to FreeConvert, saves the result to the resume's configured `pdf.source`, and runs the build again so `dist/` contains the new PDF.
+On completion it prints the directory containing the saved source PDF.

 Common environment overrides supported by the script: